kubernauts/tk8/docs/en/provisioner/baremetal/baremetal.md

      - 192.168.200.20-192.168.200.30
 ```

-The address field above is the IP address range that will be used for the LB service type, the MetalLB controller POD will listen to the LB service type calls from API.
+The address field above is the IP address range that will be used for the LB service type.
+Ihe MetalLB controller POD will listen to the LB service type calls from API.

 To deploy MetalLB run: